 How many times have you changed your hair over the years?
 Some people stick with a tried and true hairstyle for decades, while others like to experiment with new hair trends.
-There have been so many different hairstyles within each decade.
-There are some we wish would come back and some that can stay gone forever.
+There have been so many different hairstyles within each decade cutting our list down to 15 vintage hairstyles was more difficult than we imagined.
+There are some hairdos we pray to come back and some that can (and should) stay gone forever!

-Trends are always changing.
-Sometimes hairstyles or trends from decades ago will come back around.
-See if you notice any of these hairstyles that came back into style.
-Check out this list of popular hairstyles of the past and see how many you wore.
+Trends are always changing but vintage is forever.
+Sometimes vintage hairstyles and trends from decades ago come back in fashion.
+See if you notice any of these hairstyles that are now back in style.
+Enjoy our nostalgic list of popular hairstyles from yesteryear and see how many you actually admit to wearing!

 Bouffant hairstyles were actually started in the 1700s!
 However, they became popular again in the 1960s.
 The hair is rounded up on top of the head.
 Even First Ladies in this time period wore this hairstyle.

-Similar to the bouffant, this hairstyle involves piling all of your hair on top of your head.
+Similar to the bouffant, the beehive hairstyle involves piling all of your hair on top of your head.
 However, you do so in a beehive shape.
 This hairstyle was also popular in the ’60s.

 3. Shingle Bob